 I enjoy using the stevia and the salt helps to drown out any bitter aftertaste from the stevia, if you were concerned about that.
 It is also a great idea to increase your mineral intake when doing a low-carb diet because you tend to excrete more sodium on low-carb, ketogenic diets.
 Adding small amounts of Himalayan salt to your foods will improve the flavor and provide the minerals you need.

 The Lily’s chocolate chips are great because they are sugar-free and flavored with stevia and erythritol.
 Most people do very well with these sweeteners.
 For me, sugar alcohols do not seem to agree with my digestive tract and I end up with extra gas.
 I prefer using pure cacao nibs like these here

-Check out the Fit and Muscular blend below and however you decide to make these…let us know how they came out and how your family enjoyed them in the comments below!
+Check out the Bone broth protein blend below and however you decide to make these…let us know how they came out and how your family enjoyed them in the comments below!